acrinym/PhoenixVisualizer/README.md

 # Phoenix Visualizer

-Cross-platform Avalonia app and visualizer studio.
-The centerpiece is a living, animated phoenix whose color and motion respond to music in real-time.
+Cross-platform Avalonia visualizer studio with an AVS-compatible runtime at its core.
+The first flagship visual is a Phoenix plugin, but the app is designed to host many visualizers (AVS-style presets, APE-style effects, and managed plugins).
 Each track gets one primary vibe (genre-driven), nuanced by BPM, energy, and frequency bands.
-Includes a physics/real-world frequency-to-visible-color fallback when genre is missing.
+Includes a real-world frequency-to-visible-color fallback when genre is missing.

 ## Features (MVP)